ControlCore-Project/documentation/docs/source/usage.rst

 Let's run a sample workflow!

 First, use your favorite editor to create controller and pm or use the existing controller.py and pm.py in the demo directory (elaborated in the above section).
+Similarly, a sample workflow with the above sample controller.py and pm.py is also saved in the demo directory as sample.graphml in the demo directory.
+The demo directory also has several other controller, pm, and workflow sample implementations.

-Then go to the demo directory.
+Let's go to the demo directory to compose and edit the workflows.

 ``$ cd demo``